blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 from openmmplumed import PlumedForce
 ```

-These lines give us access to the OpenMM code, and the OpenMM PLUMED plugin that can parse a PLUMED input file, interpet it, and provide the instructions to OpenMM.
+These lines give us access to the OpenMM code, and the OpenMM PLUMED plugin that can parse a PLUMED input file, interpret it, and provide the instructions to OpenMM.

 ```
 coordinates = "coord.pdb"           # Name of our coordinates file.